 I may be able to get a waiver on monthly fees by using my employer’s vendor or holding a certain level of cash.

-My money can be held in an FDIC-insured account, an investment account subject to risk of loss, or both — depending on the rules of my custodian.
-So, if I think I may need HSA funds to pay this years' medical expenses, then I could consider holding that amount in cash and invest the excess that I shouldn't need for many years.
+My money can be held in an FDIC-insured account, an investment account subject to the risk of loss, or both — depending on the rules of my custodian.
+So, if I think I may need HSA funds to pay this year’s medical expenses, then I could consider holding that amount in cash and investing the excess that I shouldn’t need for many years.

 Pros and Cons of an HSA